sdsc-complecs/Linux-text-tools/Exercises/Exercises.md

 try developing a solution now.

 ### head/tail 1
-Display the first three/last three lines of file.txt using the head/tail commands.
+Display the first three/last three lines of file-short.txt using the head/tail commands.

 ### head/tail 2
-Using a combination of head and tail, display lines 5-10 of file.txt
+Using a combination of head and tail, display lines 5-10 of file-short.txt

 ### paste 1
 Use the paste command to combine the planet names, colors,